New opportunities for careers in wine have recently become available, reflecting global interest and demand for fine wines.

 The business of Hospitality, Hotels, Wineries and Food and Wine Tourism

 This module introduces the grape varieties that have established New Zealand's reputation as a country producing distinctive, quality wines.
-We will look at prominent wineries and winemakers who continue to enhance brand values and stories behind their international success.
-Module includes:
+We will look at prominent wineries and winemakers who continue to enhance brand values and the stories behind their international success.

 The key to enhancing the customer experience is to develop communication skills that demonstrate a comprehensive understanding of wine, spirits, cocktails and other beverages as well as confidence in customer service.
 This module looks at the practical skills required to advise, sell and serve wine and other beverages.
 It includes a food and wine pairing workshop and participation in organizing and running a wine tasting event.

-International wine styles, Grape varieties, Wine production and their regions
+International wine styles, grape varieties, wine production and regions

 Around the world, styles of wine are influenced by the climate and conditions of regions and the grape varieties that are grown.
 Through a series of tastings, this module explores important international grape varieties that dominate European and New World wine regions.
-We look at viticulture and the wine making process for white, red, sparkling wine and sweet wines.
-Module includes:
+We look at viticulture and the wine-making process for white, red, sparkling wine and sweet wines.

 Optional: French Wine Scholar

-Students wishing to complete the French Wine Scholar qualification my signup for this exam for an additional fee of NZ$750.
+Students wishing to complete the French Wine Scholar qualification may signup for this exam for an additional fee of NZ$750.